I’m proud of you, Hikaru.

 I gently put the necklace away, and continue on.

-“Sâlêzj, Suzette,” I greet as she slowly arises, the sun barely arisen in the horizon.
+“Sâlêzj, Suzette,” I greet as she slowly arises, the Sun barely arisen on the horizon.

 “Uh, please do not take this the wrong way…” she begins, “But…you look positively horrid.
 Did you not sleep well last night?”